VirtusVerbis/SF2_Bitcoin_Bridge/README.md

 ### Local hosting

 The following has to be done (steps and updates/changes) in order to get the server /webppage / DB to have it all running locally on your PC.
-Instructions are taken from Gemini, so if anything is unclear try using AI to help explain.
+Instructions are taken from Replit/Gemini, so if anything is unclear try using AI to help explain.

 To run this project on your local computer, you'll need: